 Do I need to perform a microbial in-use study on my drug product?

-Yes, if the drug product does not contain any antimicrobial preservatives and is rehydrated or diluted at the hospital/clinic and is not administered immediately after penetration of the container closure system.
+Yes, if the drug product does not contain any antimicrobial preservatives and is rehydrated or diluted at the hospital/clinic and is not administered immediately (typically defined as held for more than four hours) after penetration of the container closure system.
 If these conditions are met, the US Food and Drug Administration (FDA) expects a microbial in-use study to be performed.

 What chapter of the compendia can I find information on this testing?